Thai Red Curry With Chicken

 • Indian flat bread – you can use flat bread like Naan or paratha to sop up the curry.

-• Noodles – are a popular option to serve in a bowl and pour this savory curry over them.
-Vegetable or egg noodles work great.
+• Noodles – are a popular option to serve in a bowl and pour this savory curry over them. rice or egg noodles work great.

 Store